Monitoring RabbitMQ With Prometheus and Grafana

 RabbitMQ Built-in CLI

 In addition to the built-in UI, RabbitMQ comes with CLI for users to interact with various parts of RabbitMQ.
-You can use the web UI to check the status and to control RabbitMQ in a user-friendly way.
+You can use the web UI to check the status and control RabbitMQ in a user-friendly way.
 But, if you want to have more control over your RabbitMQ resources, you need to check out CLI.

 When to use CLI